Structure your course content into searchable groups

 - From the course Info page, select Sales.

-- In Course Categories, search for and select the terms you created.
+- In Course categories, search for and select the terms you created.

 - Save to finish.